MonacoProtocol/sdk/readme/the-roadmap.md

 ## Coming Up ⚒️

-* **Monaco Protocol API:** industry-standard API for integrating with the protocol, making it faster, and easier, to tap into global liqduitiy
+* **Monaco Protocol API:** industry-standard API for integrating with the protocol; making it faster, and easier, to tap into global liqduitiy

 ## 2024 - Done ✅